Winnie Loo

 The 1997 World Master of the Craft award from New York’s Art and Fashion Group made her the first Malaysian so honored.
 Ernst & Young’s 2010 Woman Entrepreneur of the Year award followed—the first time a hair industry entrepreneur received the prestigious recognition.

-Between those two milestones, Schwarzkopf appointed her Creative Ambassador for Asia, a role she held from 2001 to 2007.
-The six-year partnership with one of Germany’s most recognized hair care brands gave A Cut Above international standing at a time when Malaysian hairdressing was still fighting for professional respect.
+Between those two milestones, Schwarzkopf appointed her Creative Ambassador for Asia, a role she held from 2001 to 2007—the first time a global brand recognised her standards on her own terms, not as a representative of Malaysian hairdressing but as a peer.
 In 2005, she put the journey on paper: A Cut Above: Built on Hard Work, True Grit and a Pair of Scissors, published by Kanyin Publications—an autobiography that set down in writing what the preceding 26 years had demonstrated in practice: that professional reputation, built through discipline and refusal to be driven out, outlasts every bully who helped shape it.

-The most significant transition came in 2022, when she became the first female President of the Branding Association of Malaysia in its 22-year history.
+The most significant personal transition came in 2022, when she became the first female President of the Branding Association of Malaysia in its 22-year history — a role that took her beyond the salon entirely and into the business community she had spent decades trying to elevate.
 As she describes her current focus: “I hold a microphone more than a pair of scissors now.”

 Her BAM presidency centers on three objectives: pushing creativity in branding, expanding networking for business connectivity, and maintaining quality standards in Malaysia’s post-pandemic business environment.
 Her 2024 calendar illustrates the evolution: Shanghai for the Asia Hairdresser Festival in June, London for Salon International in October, Japan as a judge at the United Danks Hair Competition in November.
 Speaking engagements now fill the hours once devoted to client hair.